n3rada/MSSQLand/README.md

 Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed guidelines on how to get started.

 ## 🥚 Origin

+MSSQLand was born from real-world needs and hard-earned lessons.

-MSSQLand was initially inspired by [SQLRecon](https://github.com/skahwah/SQLRecon), which provided a solid foundation for MS SQL post-exploitation and reconnaissance.
-However, during my contributions to SQLRecon — particularly in addressing [chained linked server traversal](https://github.com/skahwah/SQLRecon/issues/16#issuecomment-2048435229) and enhancing user impersonation — I encountered significant roadblocks in how contributions were handled.
+Originally, I contributed extensively to [SQLRecon](https://github.com/skahwah/SQLRecon), which provided a solid foundation for MS SQL post-exploitation and reconnaissance.
+However, during my contributions to SQLRecon — particularly in addressing [chained linked server traversal](https://github.com/skahwah/SQLRecon/issues/16#issuecomment-2048435229) and enhancing user impersonation, I encountered significant roadblocks in how contributions were handled.
 [My pull request](https://github.com/skahwah/SQLRecon/pull/17), which introduced major improvements in impersonation, chaining, and context management, was ultimately not merged but copy pasted.

 Rather than let this work go to waste, I decided to develop MSSQLand, an OOP-driven, modular, and community-friendly alternative.
 Unlike SQLRecon, which required deep refactoring to make simple modifications, MSSQLand was built with developers in mind.
 The tool is built with extensibility in mind, allowing integration of new features while maintaining clarity and simplicity.
 It aims to provide a structured, customizable, and operator-friendly experience for engagements requiring MS SQL exploitation.

-While I appreciate the inspiration SQLRecon provided, MSSQLand is designed to be open to contributions, transparent in development, and aligned with the collaborative spirit of open-source software.

 ## ⚠️ Disclaimer

 This tool is designed for educational purposes only and is intended to assist security professionals in understanding and testing the security of SQL Server environments in authorized engagements.
 It is specifically crafted to be used in controlled environments, such as:
 - Penetration testing labs (e.g., HackTheBox, OffSec exam scenarios).
 - Personal lab setups designed for ethical hacking and security research.